SDG223157/prombank_backup/ARTICLE_IMPORT_MCP_GUIDE.md

 ### Error: "Prompt not found or access denied"
 - Verify the `prompt_id` exists
 - Check that you have access to the prompt (for non-admin users)

+### Error: "Markdown content is required for markdown import"
+- Ensure you're passing the `markdown_content` parameter
+- Check that the parameter name is correct (use `markdown_content`, not just `content`)

+### Error: "Failed to parse markdown"
+- Verify your markdown format follows the expected structure
+- Ensure article titles start with `#` (header syntax)
+- Check that metadata fields use the `**Field:**` format
+- Make sure articles are separated by `---` if multiple articles

+### Error: "No valid articles found in markdown content"
+- Verify that each article has both a title (header) and content
+- Check that the markdown structure is correct
+- Ensure there's content after the metadata section

 ## Related Tools